 He echoed what Confucius had said 2,500 years earlier, “Life is really simple, but we insist on making it complicated.”

 While I recommend you watch Jon’s complete speech, the crux of what he says is that we don’t have to do what society tells us, we can have the life we want, and our choices determine if we get such a life.

 Consider wealth creation.
 Spending less than you earn, i.e., saving money and investing it well over a long period of time is all you need to meet all your financial goals.
 Simple, right?
 But the question again is, like Jon asked, why do we make it so hard?

 Look at this chart that talks about the three simple steps to get wealthy over time…

 Could this get any simpler?

 Of course, money isn’t everything in life.
-But it sure does help to consistently spend less than you earn and invest the difference well.
+But it sure does help to consistently work towards reducing such wastefulness, to spend less than you earn and invest the difference well.
 Over time, compounding will do the rest for you.

 “What you own, owns you” is a dictum I have believed for quite some time now.
 And that has helped me make choices that have subsequently helped me create a life I always wanted to live.

 Living a minimalist, no frills, life is a powerful idea, my dear friend.
 Try going on a high-altitude trip where you cannot carry a heavy baggage with a lot of stuff, and you will realize how little we need to survive in the world (even with its headwinds).